 When will the funds for my automatic payment be withdrawn?

-Your payment will be applied to your student loan on the date you selected for the recurring payment or the following business day if the selected date lands on a weekend or holiday.
+Your payment will be applied to your student loan on the date you selected for the recurring payment or the following business day if the selected date falls on a weekend or holiday.

 Can my automatic payment withdraw more than once a month?
 Can I split my payments?